The beginning of healing happens in the body.

 Slow down the nervous system.

-Give the body time to trust being alive again.
+Give the body time to trust again.
+To fell alive.

-In these cases, integration takes place in the territory of silence and support.
+In these cases, integration takes place within the territory of silence and of support.

 In the safe space where the body, little by little,

-allows yourself to feel what you previously had to freeze.
+Allow yourself to feel what you previously needed to freeze.

 It is a return to the inner home.